Secure Authentication & Session Architecture

 | Pepper | 32 bytes (HSM/KMS) | Adds server-side secret isolation |

-Separate salt and pepper architecture.
 Store salts alongside hashes.
 Store peppers in a dedicated secrets manager or hardware security module.
-Never commit peppers to version control.
+Never commit peppers to version control or bake them into container images.

 import argon2 from 'argon2';